Ekuation

 After entering the information, the calculator will show a detailed comparison, including a potential breakeven point and the net financial benefit of one option over the other at the end of the period.

-Factors Explained
+Factors Explained (Methodology)

 This calculator performs a year-by-year simulation based on your inputs.
 Here's a breakdown of the key factors considered: